 The first written records of guasha are 700 years old, although the modality could be much older.
 Virtually the same as guasha, IASTM was developed and refined by western medical professionals through years of detailed research.
 The use of these tools and their effectiveness has been scientifically validated repeatedly.

-IASTM and Guasha begin with lotion applied to the skin.
-This reduces the friction between the tool and the skin which allows precision, sensitivity and depth that cannot be accomplished with the hands.
-Guasha and IASTM tools make it easier to detect and treat fascial dysfunction.
-The tools magnify the abnormalities (scars, restrictions and adhesions) in the fascia and make it easier to locate the area to treat.
-The use of Guasha and IASTM tools focuses the force through an area smaller then your finger with less friction.
-The goal of the treatment is to trigger the inflammatory response which stimulates healing and remodelling of an injured area.
-A course of treatments convert fibrotic tissues into a healthier, more functional, and less painful environment.
+IASTM and guasha begin with applying lotion to the skin to reduce friction between the tool and the skin.
+This allows a precision, sensitivity, and depth that cannot be accomplished with the hands.
+Guasha and IASTM tools make it easier to detect and treat dysfunction in the fascia.
+The tools magnify the abnormalities (scars, restrictions, and adhesions) in the fascia and make it easier to locate the area to treat.
+The use of guasha and IASTM tools focuses the force through an area smaller than your finger with less friction.
+The goal of the treatment is to trigger the inflammatory response, which stimulates the healing and remodeling of an injured area.
+A course of treatments can convert fibrotic tissues into healthier, more functional, and less painful areas.

-Common Issues Treated with Guasha and IASTM are cervical sprain and strain (neck pain), lumbar sprain and strain (back pain), carpal tunnel syndrome (wrist pain), plantar fasciitis (foot pain), lateral epicondylitis (tennis elbow), medial epicondylitis (golfer’s elbow), rotator cuff tendinitis (shoulder pain), patello-femoral disorders (knee pain), achilles tendinitis (ankle pain), scar tissue, trigger finger, and shin splints.
+Common issues treated with guasha/IASTM are cervical sprain and strain (neck pain), lumbar sprain and strain (back pain), carpal tunnel syndrome (wrist pain), plantar fasciitis (foot pain), lateral epicondylitis (tennis elbow), medial epicondylitis (golfer’s elbow), rotator cuff tendinitis (shoulder pain), patello-femoral disorders (knee pain), achilles tendinitis (ankle pain), scar tissue, trigger finger, and shin splints.